 Medical Examination Procedure

-Important Notice: You should not urinate in the morning after 7.00 am before your medical appointment.
-Your first urine will be collected for the gonorrhea test.
-If you urinate, the test may not show the correct information, resulting in a second test on another day.
-For the chest x ray you will be asked to disrobe from the waist up and you will need to remove any jewelry, eyeglasses, body piercings, or other metal on your person.
+Important Notice: For the chest x ray you will be asked to disrobe from the waist up and you will need to remove any jewelry, eyeglasses, body piercings, or other metal on your person.
 Tell your doctor if you have a surgically implanted device, such as a heart valve or pacemaker.

 When You Arrive

 You will be asked to disrobe for the medical examination.
 Please choose what you will be wearing at the day of the exam accordingly.
 Note that you may be called slightly earlier or later of your scheduled time, due to individual circumstances of the previous applicant being processed.
 Please keep quiet and be patient.
 We will serve you in a professional manner.

 Upon your arrival at our office, we will collect the required documents, update our records, and then will direct you to the lab, located in the same building.
 Once the medical test results are out (except for gonorrhea testing which requires two days), the panel physicians will make your physical examination and they will fill out your medical reports (depending on your medical history, physical and x-ray and lab results).

 The Medical Report

 A medical report is usually valid only for 6 months.
 If you apply for a repeat medical examination you must make a new appointment and repeat the physical examination, blood test, urine test and x-ray.

 Most of the cases need one working day for the medical examination.
 The final medical report for cases with “No Results” will be submitted directly from our office to the Consular Section in about two working days after your medical appointment date.
 Some cases may require extra tests in order to complete your final report, which means that you will need more days.
 You may be required to come back to our clinic for further treatment.